Sat, May 18

 Join NCCAkron and choreographer Helanius J. Wilkins for a Choreographic Ritual – a free, site-based performance offering inspired by the Akron, OH community.

 This is the culminating event for a series of community-engagement activities collectively called Systems for Care and Repair.
-Each activity is connected to The Conversations Series: Stitching the Geopolitical Quilt to Re-Body Belonging, an ongoing and always shifting dance and social change work, confronting and celebrating heritage, resiliency, justice, and hope.
+Each activity is connected to The Conversation Series: Stitching the Geopolitical Quilt to Re-Body Belonging, an ongoing and always shifting dance and social change work, confronting and celebrating heritage, resiliency, justice, and hope.
 Created by artist-activist Helanius J. Wilkins (Boulder, CO), it is a multi-year, multi-outcome work that will travel to all 50 U.S. states, Washington DC, and 5 inhabited territories, stitching together a dance-quilt to broaden our understanding of what it means to be American and sew ourselves together anew.

 NCCAkron is hosting Wilkins in a Creative Residency the week of May 13 – 18, 2024, which marks the return of his process in Ohio state.
 He was previously on the ground in March 2022 for a series of community walking tours of Akron and again in September of 2023 for the first Belonging Conversation Community Gathering hosted by Summit ArtSpace.
 There will be an additional Belonging Conversation at the North Hill Branch Library on Monday, May 13, at 5pm.
 If you would like to share in that conversation, RSVP here.